doublej-main/quant_cloud/README.md

 ## Prerequisites

-* AWS Account: An AWS account with billing enabled.
+* AWS Account: An AWS account with billing enabled and fully activated (you may encounter issues with a newly created AWS account related to account verification etc.).

 * AWS CLI: The AWS Command Line Interface.